Azure/azure-docs-sdk-dotnet/api/overview/azure/appservice.md

 Deploy, manage, and scale elements hosted in Azure App Service with the management API.

+Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.AppService.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].

 #### Visual Studio package manager

 ```powershell